Eliza (1804 ship): Career

 The 1814 issue of Lloyd's Register shows the same master and owner as the 1813 issue of the Shipping Register, but now the launch year in 1806, and the trade is simply "London transport".

 First convict transport voyage (1819-1820)

 Under the command of Francis Hunt and surgeon J. Brydone, she left England on 16 October 1819, arrived in Sydney on 21 January 1820.
 She embarked 160 male convicts and had one death en route.

 Eliza departed Port Jackson on 21 March 1820 bound for Hobart Town.

 Second convict transport voyage (1822)

 On her second convict voyage under the command of J. Hunt and surgeon William Rae, she left Sheerness, England on 20 July 1822, and arrived in Sydney on 22 November 1822.
-She embarked 160 male convicts and had no deaths en route.
+She embarked 160 male convicts and had no convict deaths en route.